-Assistant Headteacher: Post-16 Head of Sixth Form
+Assistant Headteacher: Post-16

 I have nothing but praise and admiration for the Sixth Form.
 My son was able to reach his full potential and, with the wonderful support and tuition, gained a place at his chosen University.

 Parent of student studying Mathematics at Cambridge.